Skip to content

 Packages must declare their required permissions upfront.
 Users can review these before installing.

-Packages can request OAuth access per-provider.
-Each node declares which providers it needs:
+Packages can request OAuth access per-provider:

 [[permissions.oauth_scopes]]